AcademySoftwareFoundation/openvdb/README.md

 An overview of this library was presented at Siggraph 2015 for which the slides can be found online at [OpenVDB Particle Storage](http://www.openvdb.org/download/openvdb_particle_storage_2015.pdf).

+Please use the [OpenVDB Forum](http://www.openvdb.org/forum/) for discussion related to this project or email the developers directly at openvdbpoints@dneg.com.

 ### Beta Release